bricelam/bricelam.github.io/_posts/2019-08-22-microsoft-data-sqlite-3-0.md

 ---------------------

 SQLite has a [dynamic type system][3] with only four intrinsic types--INTEGER (a signed 64-bit integer), REAL (a 64-bit floating point value), TEXT, and BLOB.
-This presents several problems when creating a ADO.NET provider.
+This presents several problems when creating an ADO.NET provider.
 We've had a lot of feedback in this area and wanted to use version 3.0 to make a few breaking changes to improve type mapping and inference.